pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 ---
 spec_version: "0.2.0"
-title: Extend collections scheme
+title: Extend collections schema
-summary: 'Extends the scheme to serialize collection data by one or more lines'
+summary: 'Extends the schema to serialize collection data by one or more lines'
 icon: https://atomicassets.io/image/logo256.png#108AEE3530F4EB368A4B0C28800894CFBABF46534F48345BF6453090554C52D5
 ---

 <b>Description:</b>
 <div class="description">
-The following FORMAT lines are added to the scheme that is used to serialize collections data:
+The following FORMAT lines are added to the schema that is used to serialize collections data:
 {{#each collection_format_extension}}
     - name: {{this.name}} , type: {{this.type}}
 {{/each}}